Children’s Liturgy

 This is not a closed group – all primary school age children in the church are welcome and encouraged to attend.

-Gospel reflection: What do you remember about the gospel reading that we heard today?
+Gospel reflection: What do you remember from today’s reading?

 Parents, grandparents and guardians, please feel free to share today’s Gospel with your children and grandchildren alongside the activities.